quangloc99/quangloc99.github.io/_posts/2022-03-09-polygon-codeforces-tutorial.md

 ### Package
 A package is a zip file, containing all of the files of the problem, in the same directory as on Polygon.
-CodeForces in particular will use the package file to import the problem from Polygon, making it very easy to add problems to CodeForces.
+Codeforces in particular will use the package file to import the problem from Polygon, making it very easy to add problems to Codeforces.

 {% include image.html caption="The package page"
 file="polygon-package-page.png" %}